Keto Shopping List (With Comprehensive Carbohydrate Food Data)

 As you can see, berries and fatty fruits (avocado and olives) dominate the table.

-One of the main things to consider when putting your keto shopping list together is that carbohydrates are not bad.
+One important point to remember when putting your keto shopping list together is that carbohydrates are not bad.
 There should be no fear of carbohydrates in foods like fruit and vegetables.

-However, some of these foods may not be the right fit specifically for a very low-carb ketogenic diet.
+However, while these foods can be perfectly healthy choices, they may not be the right fit specifically for a very low-carb ketogenic diet.
 In other words, when following a diet that restricts carbohydrate intake to such low levels, it is important to choose those carbohydrates wisely.

-On the other hand, avocado, olives, and berries all contain a few carbs but also a wide range of nutrients.
+For instance, a cup of cooked white rice has approximately 37 grams of carbohydrates, and it isn’t particularly nutrient-rich (4).
+On the other hand, avocado, olives, and berries all contain a very small carbohydrate load but also provide a wide range of nutrients.

 Meat